on this page

 Our Payment and Service Finder helps you identify possible payments for your family.
 You can also see how much Family Tax Benefit or Child Care Subsidy you may be able to get.

-Payments and services when you’re a carer for a child
+Payments and services when you’re a carer for a child with disability

 Subscribe to get regular email news updates for carers.

 We have payments to help non-parent carers who provide care to a child who has a disability or medical condition.

 Carer Payment helps if you’re unable to work in paid employment because you’re providing full time care to someone with a: